detroit-labs/SheetPresentation/README.md

 ## Swift Package Manager

-To use BottomSheetPresentation with the
+To use SheetPresentation with the
 [Swift Package Manager](https://swift.org/package-manager/), add it as a dependency to your project from within Xcode or as a dependency in your `Package.swift` file.